nicklansley/ollama_two_AI_chatbots_converse/README.md

 * Noughts and Crosses players in a game of Tic-Tac-Toe [Example chat output](tic_tac_toe.md)
 * Two AIs work together to create a new spoken language [Example chat output](two_AIs_create_a_new_spoken_language.md)

-There are more scenarios for you to try in the chat_configs folder as I think of the them!
+There are more scenarios for you to try in the chat_configs folder as I think of them!

+## Further Reading
+Check out my Medium article on this project: [Get two AI Assistants Chatting with Ollama API](https://medium.com/@nick.lansley/how-to-make-two-ai-chatbots-talk-to-each-other-live-on-your-own-computer-88f6d35fab81)

 ## Installation
 First you need to install Ollama and then download the two AI models you want to use.
 See: https://ollama.com/